ManuelArto/EthProofValidator/README.md

 The project demonstrates how to bridge .NET and high-performance Rust-based ZK verifiers to interact with the growing ecosystem of Ethereum zkVMs.

+## Important Disclaimer

+This project is strictly connected to [Ethproofs.org](https://ethproofs.org/).
+Due to the dynamic nature of the Ethereum proof ecosystem, `ethproofs.org` frequently updates its provers and verification keys.
+Therefore, this project requires active maintenance to ensure compatibility and correct functionality with the latest changes from `ethproofs.org`.

 ## Project Structure

 The repository is composed of two main parts: